CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	- Requires port 443 availability
 	- Obtain your organization's certificate from your Certificate Authority.
 The CIS-CAT Dashboard installation stores self-signed certificates to installationLocation\CCPD\certificates.
 	- Create certificate service request (CSR) to generate a keystore file in .jks or .p12 format
-		- Use tool of choice.[Some Members have found this site useful](https://www.digicert.com/kb/csr-ssl-installation/tomcat-keytool.htm#create_csr_keytool).
+		- Use tool of choice.
+[Some Members have found this site useful](https://www.digicert.com/kb/csr-ssl-installation/tomcat-keytool.htm#create_csr_keytool).
 		- The name of the keystore file (often referred to as common name or alias, some Members use the Fully Qualified Domain Name for this value) and `password` screen entries **must** match the CSR and what is installed into your keystore
 		- A new keystore is recommended.
 The CSR must come from the keystore planned for use.
 	- Trust the certificate utilizing the command line during/post installation or via Google Chrome post installation (see trusting the certificate)